Harabe-x/PixaiBot/README.md

 - If the application doesn't start, you'll need to install [.NET Framework](https://dotnet.microsoft.com/en-us/download).

 # Usage
-To run the bot, add an account in the settings and click the `Claim Credits` button.
+To run the bot, add an account in the settings and click the `Start Claiming` button.

 # User Interface